 The White Mountains most famous peak is Mount Washington at 6,288 feet, and is the highest mountain in the northeast.
 It has recorded wind gusts of up to 231 mph, and is part of the Presidential Range.
 Appalachian Mountain Club maintains a system of alpine huts for hikers to use throughout the season.
 Covered bridges abound, and don’t forget to drive the Kancamagus Highway – 37 miles of beautiful mountain scenery.
-Check out the Eagle Mountain House or the Bear Mountain Lodge for great elopement venues.
+Check out the Eagle Mountain House or the White Mountain Hotel for great elopement venues.

 Elopement at one of the lovely Inns lakeside will give some beautiful lasting memories.
 There are many attractions and events in the Lakes Region.
 That means that you can really make your elopement an “elopacation”!!
 Combine your elopement with your vacation - plan to spend a week in this beautiful area.
 Check out the Coppertoppe Inn overlooking Newfound Lake.
 Gunstock Ski area now boasts an incredible list of summer activities including tree top climbs and ziplines.
 Combine your elopement package with a wonderful adventure!

 New Hampshire has a small but “mighty” 18 mile coastline.
 Hampton Beach and Wallis Sands were voted the safest swimming beaches in the country, with the best water quality.
 Visit historic Portsmouth and Strawbery Banke, a 9.5 acre museum including buildings from four centuries displayed as living history.
 Each building shows what life was like back in the “olden days”.